secure-systems-lab/code-style-guidelines/git-github-introduction.md

 It is popularly used in open source projects and by distributed developers.
 Contributions to our projects are expected to be made using [pull requests](https://help.github.com/articles/using-pull-requests) to repositories of their GitHub organization.
-For example, the Seattle repositories is hosted on the [SeattleTestbed](https://github.com/SeattleTestbed) organization.
+For example, the Seattle repositories are hosted on the [SeattleTestbed](https://github.com/SeattleTestbed) organization.

 Git is a free and open source distributed [VCS](http://en.wikipedia.org/wiki/Version_control_system) (Version Control System).
 A VCS helps manage changes made to files.
 Users can run Git on their local